shawnbrown/datatest/docs/intro/tour-of-datatest.rst

 contains a collection of difference objects---one difference for each element in *data* that fails to satisfy the *requirement*.

-Difference objects can be one of of four types: :class:`Missing`, :class:`Extra`, :class:`Deviation` or :class:`Invalid`.
+Difference objects can be one of four types: :class:`Missing`, :class:`Extra`, :class:`Deviation` or :class:`Invalid`.